tamnguyenvan/screenvivid/README.md

 ## Advantages

-- Easy to use
+- **Easy to use**: ScreenVivid's intuitive interface makes it easy to start recording and editing your screen captures.
-- Cross-platform
+- **Cross-platform**: Available on MacOS, Windows, and Ubuntu/Debian, ensuring you can record your screen regardless of your operating system.
-- Intuitive and simple interface
+- **Intuitive and simple interface**: ScreenVivid's user-friendly interface makes it easy to start recording and editing your screen captures.
-- Completely free
+- **Completely free**: ScreenVivid is completely free to use and open-source, allowing the community to contribute and improve the application.
-- Lightweight and fast
+- **Lightweight and fast**: ScreenVivid is designed to be lightweight and fast, ensuring a smooth recording experience.

 ## Current Limitations

-- Advanced features like zoom, audio capture, and webcam integration are not yet available.
+- **Advanced features**: Advanced features like zoom, audio capture, and webcam integration are not yet available.

 ## Roadmap

 We're constantly working to improve ScreenVivid.
 Here are some features we're planning to add in the future:
-- [ ] Advanced editing features (zoom, audio, webcam integration)
+- [ ] **Advanced editing features**: Zoom, audio capture, and webcam integration.

 ## Support